johns95nf/C-OpSys-Assignments/README.md

   - **AdditionSystemCall**: Necessary C files and a list of .diff files displaying the differences made in the Minix operating system to add a simple addition system call.
   - **FileCopy**: A C file that takes a list of files and a destination location and copies the files to the location.
   - **MinixProcesses**: A C file that determines the number of simultaneous processes Minix can support for a single user.
+  - **FileCopyThreads**: A C file that takes a list of files and a destination location and copies the files to the location.
+Uses a thread for each file and a mutex to ensure that the critical section is safe for use.

 Requirements:
   - Must compile